What is a Model Release Form?

 If you don’t get a signed release form, you won’t own the rights to the photographs or video, which means you can’t publish them on your website, sell them commercially or otherwise use them.

-What does this template include?
+What does this Model Release Form template include?

-Our template covers everything you need:
+Our Model Release Form template covers everything you need:

-★ Purpose of use
+★ Purpose of use – what the photos can be used for

 Do I only need this for paid models?